 Is Solar the cheapest form of electricity for British Farmers?

-In the table below we compare solar PV systems installed by Mypower between 2012 and 2020.
-Each system is of a similar size (100 kW) producing around 91,500 units p.a, using panels with a 25 year warranty and inverters with a 10 year warranty.
-The figures are based on 60% of the solar generated electricity being used on site by the businesses.
-This shows that those within the agricultural industry can buy low cost electricity and make excellent financial returns from solar.
-With grid electricity supplied prices rising and a fall in supply and install costs it meant that ROI and payback are now better than 8 years ago.
+In the table below we compare solar PV systems installed by Mypower between 2012 and 2021.
+Each system is of a similar size (100 kW) and produces around 91,500 units p.a, using panels with a 25 year warranty and inverters with a 10 year warranty.
+The figures are based on 60% of the solar generated electricity being used onsite by the businesses.
+This shows that those in the agricultural industry can buy low cost electricity and make excellent financial returns from solar.
+With grid electricity supplied prices rising while supply and install costs fall, it means that ROI and payback have improved.

 NB These are year 1 figures, the FiT increases by RPI and the Savings by electricity inflation – currently around 7%, improving ROI in future years.

 The reduction in the FiT subsidy to zero over the years is offset by the increased efficiency of the panels, reduced cost of the system and significantly increased grid electricity costs.
-Ben Harrison MRICS who heads up solar installers Mypower, explains “The saving between Grid and Solar electricity inc O&M is now 5 times more than it was in 2012, which is why FIT subsidy is no longer required and still gives best ever ROI.
-The cost of a solar PV system is 50% of what it was in 2012 making it more available to more businesses as an affordable investment.”
+Ben Harrison MRICS, who heads up solar installers Mypower, explains: “The saving between grid and solar electricity, including operating and maintenance, is now 5 times more than it was in 2012, which is why FiT subsidy is no longer required and it still gives best ever ROI.
+The cost of a solar PV system is more than 50% lower than it was in 2012, making it available to more businesses as an affordable investment.”

 Will electricity prices continue to rise?

-Energy experts have carried out extensive research on the future of non-commodity costs within an electricity bill and their workings show that these costs alone are set to increase over the next five years meaning that even if the wholesale electricity cost remains static, bills will increase by 33% in the next 5 years!
-Ben also outlines “With such dramatic electricity price increases, solar is no longer about payback or ROI it is about being able to be in control of your own supply of electricity at a price around 70% less than grid electricity.”
+Energy experts have carried out extensive research on the future of non-commodity costs within an electricity bill and their workings show that these costs alone are set to increase over the next five years.
+This means that, even if the wholesale electricity cost remains static, bills will increase by 33% in the next 5 years!
+Ben also outlines: “With such dramatic electricity price increases, solar is no longer about payback or ROI - it's about being in control of your own supply of electricity at a price approximately 70% lower than grid electricity.”